 Chocolate balls are very easy to make.
 It is a popular snack and so they got their own festive day.
-If you want to make Swedish chocolate balls on May 11 (or any other day), you can find an easy and delicious recipe.
+If you want to make Swedish chocolate balls on May 11 (or any other day), you can find an easy and delicious recipe here.

 27 May – Muffin dagen

 Muffins are not really Swedish and yet they got their own theme day.
-The blueberries that you often find in muffins are in abundance in Sweden and that can of course explain this day.
+The blueberries that you often find in muffins are to be found in abundance in Sweden and that might explain this day.

 6 June – Sillens dag